Home » Insiders Guides » Insider’s Guide to Chatsworth Estate

 2. Before setting off, plan what you would like to achieve in a day.
 We found that, whilst it’s possible to complete all 3 attractions within one day, it is a dash around!
 Perhaps wiser to select one or two areas to concentrate upon, particularly those with young families.

-4. Look out for free farmyard talks & animal handling sessions taking place at the farmyard.
+3. Look out for any guided tours of the Chatsworth gardens taking place on the day of your visit.
+Similarly keep an eye out for any free farmyard talks & animal handling sessions taking place at the farmyard.

 Questions and Comments